 - (a) ATTENDANCE.
-The parties listed in subparagraphs (1) (3) below shall physically attend the entire mediated settlement conference until an agreement is reduced to writing and signed as provided by subsection (c) of this rule or an impasse has been declared, unless excused by the court or by the mediator with approval of all parties and attorneys.
-The conference may be conducted remotely if the mediator and all parties and persons required to attend the conference agree to conduct the conference remotely, or, upon motion of a party and notice to the mediator and to all parties and persons required to attend the conference, the court grants that motion. - (1) PARTIES. - (A) all individual parties; - (B) any party that is not a natural person or a governmental entity, represented at the conference by an officer, employee or agent who is not such party's outside counsel and who has been authorized to decide on behalf of such party whether and on what terms to settle the action; and - (C) any party that is a governmental entity, represented at the conference by an employee or agent who is not such party's outside counsel and who has authority to decide on behalf of such party whether and on what terms to settle the action; provided, if under law proposed settlement terms can be approved only by a board, the representative shall have authority to negotiate on behalf of the party and to make a recommendation to that board. - (2) INSURANCE COMPANY REPRESENTATIVES.
+The following persons shall physically attend the entire mediated settlement conference until an agreement is reduced to writing and signed as provided by subsection (c) of this rule or an impasse has been declared, unless excused by the court or by the mediator with approval of all parties and attorneys. - (1) PARTIES. - (A) all individual parties; - (B) any party that is not a natural person or a governmental entity, represented at the conference by an officer, employee or agent who is not such party's outside counsel and who has been authorized to decide on behalf of such party whether and on what terms to settle the action; and - (C) any party that is a governmental entity, represented at the conference by an employee or agent who is not such party's outside counsel and who has authority to decide on behalf of such party whether and on what terms to settle the action; provided, if under law proposed settlement terms can be approved only by a board, the representative shall have authority to negotiate on behalf of the party and to make a recommendation to that board. - (2) INSURANCE COMPANY REPRESENTATIVES.
 A representative of each insurance carrier which may be obligated to pay all or part of any claim presented in the action.
 Each carrier shall be represented at the conference by an officer, employee, or agent, other than the carrier's outside counsel, who has the authority to make a decision on behalf of the carrier or who has been authorized to negotiate on behalf of the carrier and can promptly communicate during the conference with persons who have decision-making authority. - (3) ATTORNEYS.
 At least one counsel of record for each party or other participant whose counsel has appeared in the action. - (b) NOTIFYING LIEN HOLDERS.
 Any party or attorney who has received notice of a lien or other claim upon proceeds recovered in the action shall notify the lien holder or claimant of the date, time, and location of the mediated settlement conference and shall request the lien holder or claimant to attend the conference or make a representative available with whom to communicate during the conference. - (c) FINALIZING AGREEMENT.
 Upon reaching agreement, either before or during the mediation conference, the settlement shall be immediately reduced to writing and signed by the parties, their counsel, and others with settlement authority. - (d) PAYMENT OF COMPENSATION BY PARTIES.
 Unless otherwise agreed to by the parties or ordered by the court, costs of the mediated settlement conference shall be paid in equal shares by the parties.
 Multiple parties shall be considered one party when they are represented by the same counsel.
-Parties obligated to pay a share of the costs shall pay them equally unless the court otherwise orders.

-(e) PARTY UNABLE TO AFFORD.

-- (1) MOTION.
+Parties obligated to pay a share of the costs shall pay them equally unless the court otherwise orders. - (e) PARTY UNABLE TO AFFORD. - (1) MOTION.
 Any party may move the court for a finding that it is unable to pay the costs of the mediation.
 If the court determines that the party to a matter referred for mediation is unable to pay its share of the costs of the mediation, the court may waive those fees for a particular party or reallocate the waived fees to the other parties. - (2) DEFERRAL.
 The court may defer ruling on such a motion until the mediation is completed or, if the mediation is unsuccessful, until after the matter is tried, at which time the court shall consider the outcome of the action, including whether a judgment was rendered in the movant's favor and whether the movant can pay fees in installments or through a bankruptcy plan.